To be employed at UW Health all residents and fellows are required to meet credentialing and conditions of employment requirements

 - Medical school graduation

-- If applicable, acquire appropriate training visa for the current training year.
+- If applicable, obtain appropriate work authorization (Green Card, EAD, or J-1 physician visa) for the current training year.

-To view eligibility requirements for non-US citizens, click here: non-US eligibility (pdf)
+To view eligibility requirements for non-US citizens, click here: Non-U.S. citizen eligibility

 Resident Educational License